rundeck/rundeck/docs/en/manpages/man5/job-yaml-v12.md

 * [Script file execution entry](#script-file-execution-entry)
 * [Job Reference entry](#job-reference-entry)

+The errorhandler has this additional optional entry:

+`keepgoingOnSuccess`

+:    "true/false" - If true, and the error handler succeeds, the workflow sequence will continue even if the workflow `keepgoing` is false.

 #### Simple Command Entry

 This [Command](#command) consists of a single entry: